CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 ### Deploying ownCloud on a New Server
 **(For Steps using Blueprint, please see [Getting Started with ownCloud Blueprint](../Ecosystem Partners/Marketplace Guides/getting-started-with-owncloud-blueprint.md))**

-Create a Linux server in CenturyLink Cloud using the following knowledge articles
+Create a Linux server in CenturyLink Cloud using the following knowledge articles:
 - For virtual server, [Create a virtual server](../Servers/how-to-create-customer-specific-os-templates.md)
-- [Create a bare metal server](../../Servers/creating-a-new-bare-metal-server.md) for a private deployment) **Blueprint ownCloud installation is located in /opt/bitnami directory**
+- [Create a bare metal server](../../Servers/creating-a-new-bare-metal-server.md) for a private deployment

+**Blueprint ownCloud installation is located in /opt/bitnami directory**

 #### Create a MySQL instance on CenturyLink DBaaS (Beta)